What is Civilian Response to Active Shooter Events Training?

 Who can request training?

 This training is available to any business, house of worship, school, or other venue located within the City of Columbia.
-If interested in applying for training please complete the training request form from the link below.
-Once submitted, a representative will contact you directly to determine how best to meet your training needs.
+If interested in applying, please contact Captain E. M. Marsh at (803)545-3540 or emmarsh[email protected] for more details on how we can meet your training needs.

 Is there a cost for this training?